domutala/dropper.mood/README.md

 - **value**: _true_ | _false_

 If true, the dropdown will be placed in the middle of the join element.
 This property is only taken into account if the display screen allows centered alignment.

-This property allows you to display or hide the arrow.

 ### show-on